PsyTeachR/ads-v1/docs/02-reports.md

 <p class="caption">(\#fig:unnamed-chunk-1)Starting a new project.</p>
 </div>

 Click on the Files tab in the lower right pane to see the contents of the project directory.
-You will see a file called `02-reports.Rproj`, which is a file that contains all of the project information.You can double-click on it to open up the project.
+You will see a file called `02-reports.Rproj`, which is a file that contains all of the project information.
+You can double-click on it to open up the project.

 ::: {.info data-latex=""}
 Depending on your settings, you may also see a directory called `.Rproj.user`, which contains your specific user settings.
 You can ignore this and other "invisible" files that start with a full stop.